-Khao Sok and Khao Lak comprise the largest area of rainforest in Southern Thailand.
-The natural parks are crossed by limestone ranges while the coast encompasses beautiful beaches and tropical evergreen forest.
+Khao Sok and Khao Lak–Lam Ru National Parks comprise the largest areas of rainforest in Southern Thailand.
+The region is crossed by limestone ranges while the coast encompasses beautiful beaches and tropical forest.

 – Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Krabi.

 Krabi province is filled with beaches, coastal karst formations and incredible islands.

 – Thai Sriram, Tara Tour and Travel operate regular bus services from Bangkok to Phuket.